KxSystems/docs-v1/docs/cloud/aws/in-house-vs-ec2.md

 There is one caveat to this, in testing kdb+ list creation speeds we observe a degradation of memory list creation times when the number of q processes running exceeds the number of vCPUs in the virtual machine.
 This is because the vCPU in EC2 is actually a single hyperthreaded core, and not a physical core.
 In this example, we see competition on the physical cores.
 For a 16 vCPU instance we notice this only when running above 8 q processes:

 ![](img/media/image4.png)

+!!! info "Megabytes and mebibytes"
+    Throughout this paper, MB and GB are used to refer to [MiBytes](https://en.wikipedia.org/wiki/Mebibyte "Wikipedia") and GiBytes respectively.

 ## Network and storage performance